hitokiri-mata/katacoda-courses/kubernetes-serverless/nuclio/step1.md

 ## Nuclio Portal ##

 You can also explore the Nuclio functions in the portal.
-On the right there is a tab called Nuclio Dashboard or click on this link: https://[[HOST_SUBDOMAIN]]-32050-[[KATACODA_HOST]].environments.katacoda.com/
+On the right there is a tab called Nuclio Dashboard or from this link: https://[[HOST_SUBDOMAIN]]-32050-[[KATACODA_HOST]].environments.katacoda.com/